greatwall2704/gepa-ii-agent/README.md

 print("GEPA Optimized Prompt:", gepa_result.best_candidate['system_prompt'])
 ```

+The above example used a simple [`DefaultAdapter`](src/gepa/adapters/default_adapter.py) that evolves system prompts, where the tasks are presented as user messages.

-### Using GEPA to optimize your system
+### Using GEPA to optimize _your_ system

 GEPA can be used to optimize any system consisting of textual components.
 Follow these steps:
- - **Implement `GEPAAdapter`:** In order to allow the GEPA optimizer to pair with your system and its environment, GEPA requires users to implement the `GEPAAdapter` interface defined in [src/gepa/core/adapter.py](src/gepa/core/adapter.py). `GEPAAdapter` requires 2 methods:
+ - **Implement `GEPAAdapter`:** In order to allow the GEPA optimizer to pair with your system and its environment, users can implement the `GEPAAdapter` interface defined in [src/gepa/core/adapter.py](src/gepa/core/adapter.py). `GEPAAdapter` requires 2 methods:
     - Evaluate: Given a candidate consisting of proposed text components, and a minibatch of inputs sampled from the train/val sets, evaluate and return execution scores, also capturing the system traces.
     - Extract Traces for Reflection: Given the execution traces obtained from executing a proposed candidate, and a named component being optimized, return the textual content from the traces relevant to the named component.
 - **Prepare trainset and valset:** Lists of example inputs and task metadata.
 - **Call `gepa.optimize`** with your adapter, metric, and system configuration.

-> We are actively working on implementing various adapters to allow GEPA to integrate into many different frameworks.
+> We are actively working on implementing adapters to integrate into many different frameworks.
 Please open an issue if there's a specific framework you would like to see supported!

 ## Key Principles